sumnerevans/sumnerevans.com/content/posts/school/2023-hspc/index.md

 | **Beginner**    | Problem H, 7/36 (19%) solved/tries, 21% solve rate                                           |
 | **Concept**     | simulation or computing a summation                                                          |

-{{% note title="Problem Summary" %}}
+> [!NOTE] Problem Summary
+>

-Given many different flashdrives that can image computers at different speeds, and the number of computers to image, determine the minimum time to image all computers
+> Given many different flashdrives that can image computers at different speeds,
+> and the number of computers to image, determine the minimum time to image all

-{{% /note %}}
+> computers

 It's useful to think about this problem as a scheduling problem, where computers are scheduled onto flash drives.
 The input size for this problem is small enough